USF-BigDataLab/geopresence/README.md

 ### Benchmark Status

 Implementations:

 - [X] Data load implementation (C + Java)

 - [X] Double pass data load implementation (C + Java)

 - [X] Random insertion implementation (C + Java)

+- [ ] Data load and query (C + JAVA)

 Results Collected:

 - [X] Single-pass data load timing on RPi 3

 - [X] Double-pass data load timing on RPi 3

 - [X] OpenJDK 8 vs Oracle JDK 8, also OpenJDK 11

 - [X] Single-pass memory consumption

 - [X] Double-pass memory consumption

 - [ ] ~~Batched insertion benchmark~~

 - [X] Random insertion benchmark - OpenJDK 11 Pending

+### Queries in C

+In the current C implementation, a rectangular spatial range can act as the argument for a query.
+The spatial grid is searched for cells contained in the query and then the grid cell is searched for matching bits.
+Currently there is a query that returns wether data is in *any* of the grid cells, and one that returns a list of every matching grid cell.
+This algorithm was verified by rendering the grid cells and corresponding query cells in photoshop.

+This has not been benchmarked yet and needs to be.

 ## Task 2: Probabilistic Point Density Estimation